suryanshi29/frist/README.md

-# clone of disney host star
+# Clone of Disney Host Star